stypr/clubhouse-py/README.md

 No.

-I am not affiliated with anyone or any company.
+I am not affiliated with anyone or any company with regards to Clubhouse issues.

-This is just my personal project.

 > Why did you develop this? what is your whole intention about releasing this to public?